There is a lot of really wonderful writing out there, and this is only a small sample of a few works by authors who I think are extraordinary.

 Nessime

 I discovered that Nessime was writing a long story set in Rohan at the same time that I was working on "Daughters of Oromë," and we became fast friends.
 Her WIP is still that, but she's written some shorter stories and has a very easy-to-read, yet sophisticated style.
-Her story Every Good and Perfect Gift is set during the early ages of Númenor, and brings tears to my eyes every time I read it. *happy sigh*
+Her story Every Good and Perfect Gift is set during the early ages of Númenor, and brings tears to my eyes every time I read it.

 Adina_Atl

 I have only read this one story of hers, but I reviewed it at Henneth-Annun and wrote what was my most gushing review ever- and I've done a lot of reviewing.
 I have a fondness both for Dwarf-centric and obscure-character fics, and this one has both.
 It's just a brilliant, unique story.
-Opening Doors was so creative that it has inspired me to write "Speak, Friend, and Enter."
+Opening Doors was so creative that it inspired me to write "Speak, Friend, and Enter."
 If you want to read a Tolkien fanfiction story unlike most others, read this!

 Go Home